-- a.
+a.
 The CHC exists to provide Sailors, Marines, Coast Guardsmen, and their families with the opportunity to practice their faith wherever they serve, and thereby increase their personal resilience.
 CHC officers should excel in delivering the core capabilities of providing religious ministry to those of their own faith, facilitating for those of other faith traditions, caring for all personnel, and providing relevant advice to commanders.
-Success and sustained exceptional performance in these areas are the most important attributes to consider. - b.
+Success and sustained exceptional performance in these areas are the most important attributes to consider.

+- Subj: ORDER CONVENING THE FY-18 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 Career Paths.
 In determining those officers best qualified for promotion, you should consider favorably those officers who have served in a broad spectrum of assignments requiring expertise in diverse functional areas.
 The spectrum of assignments, however, can be limited by fleet/operational needs; this must be taken into account by the board.
 It should be noted that CHC officers may have been assigned outside the traditional CHC career development patterns, i.e., recruiting, instructing, and billets requiring specific skill specialties.
 These assignments, though beneficial to the interests of the Navy, have resulted in those CHC officers having career patterns different from other CHC officers. - c.
-When CHC officers serve with the Coast Guard, Marine Corps, Merchant Marines, or in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those officers' records. - d.
-Education and Professional Development.
+When CHC officers serve with the Coast Guard, Marine Corps, Merchant Marines, or in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those officers' records. - Education and Professional Development.
 The board shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy and Joint Professional Military Education (JPME).
 The Navy values completion of graduate education and development of a subspecialty.
 Degrees from the Naval War College and equivalent Service institutions, graduation from the Pastoral Care Residency (PCR) program, and civilian education programs, that result in assignment of a subspecialty Q code or award of Additional Qualification Designation (AQD) codes are desirable.
 Proven expertise from an experience tour utilizing that subspecialty is fundamental to development of Navy leaders.
-Chaplain Corps subspecialties are Religion and Culture (1430),

-Pastoral Counseling (1440), and Ethics (1450).
-For CHC officers that have been assigned to operational Marine Corps tours, those awarded the Fleet Marine Force Qualification Designator should be given favorable consideration.

-- e.
-CHC senior leaders should also have demonstrated the ability to plan for the broad delivery of those capabilities at the highest institutional level.
-Officers selected must have demonstrated exceptional managerial skill and professional competence in executive and senior staff billets, to include supervisory billets in complex operational environments and shore installation religious programs. - f.
-Officers who have successfully completed or have demonstrated superb performance in a commander milestone tour (to include command and staff assignments) indicate potential to succeed at the level of captain. - g.
+Chaplain Corps subspecialties are Religion and Culture (1430), Pastoral Counseling (1440), and Ethics (1450).
+For CHC officers that have been assigned to operational Marine Corps tours, those awarded the Fleet Marine Force Qualification Designator should be given favorable consideration. - e.
+CHC leaders should also have demonstrated the ability to plan for the broad delivery of those capabilities at the highest institutional level.
+Officers selected must have demonstrated exceptional managerial skill and professional competence in executive and senior staff billets, to include supervisory billets in complex fleet/operational environments and shore installation religious programs.

+- Subj: ORDER CONVENING THE FY-18 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - f.
 Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record.